fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

   - Stopping and resharing the window should resolve the issue.
   - This issue has been resolved in new Teams 24335.206.X.X or higher versions.
 - If you're on a video call and you open the Start menu on the virtual machine, a blank screen shows in the Teams meeting window instead of the video feed.
+- In Windows 11 24H2 endpoints, users joining a meeting might be prompted to grant peripheral access permissions every time Teams is updated in the virtual machine.
+This is caused by SlimCore MSIX pacakges having different Package Family Names (see section 'Verifying that the endpoint is optimized' above), and new SlimCore is provisioned every time Teams is updated.
+Permissions can be granted to 'Microsoft Teams VDI' app on the endpoint by going to Settings, 'Privacy & security' App permissions, and selecting Camera and Microphone.

 ## Citrix virtual channel allow list